NEU-SNS/intl-iot/model/model-details.md

 - `model_dir`: The path to the directory containing the model of the device that the decoded pcap file samples.

 Output:
-The script decodes the input pcap file and stores the decoded data in a user-intermediates/ directory.
+The script decodes the input pcap file and stores the decoded data in a `user-intermediates/` directory.
 If a file containing the decoded data already exists, the file will not be regenerated.
 The script then outputs a CSV file containing the predictions made by the model and the decoded data.
 If the output file already exists, the script will overwrite the file.

 ## Non-scripts

 ### list_exp.txt
 A list of input pcap files containing network traffic data from several different devices.
 The directory structure of the input pcap files should be: `{root_experiment_directory/directories}/{device}/{experiment}/input.pcap`.
 For example, `traffic/us/yi-camera/power/2019-04-25_19:28:58.154s.pcap`:

-- `traffic/us/` is the root experiment directory
+- `traffic/us/` is the root experiment directory.
-- `yi-camera/` is the device directory
+- `yi-camera/` is the device directory.
-- `power/` is the experiment directory
+- `power/` is the experiment directory.
-- `2019-04-25_19:28:58.154s.pcap` is the input pcap file
+- `2019-04-25_19:28:58.154s.pcap` is the input pcap file.

 ### Model.md
 A file which further explains the models.